gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatn  (gcc)

 :samp:`-gnatn[12]`
   The `n` here is intended to suggest the first syllable of the word 'inline'.
   GNAT recognizes and processes `Inline` pragmas.
-However, for the inlining to actually occur, optimization must be enabled and, in order to enable inlining of subprograms specified by pragma `Inline`, you must also specify this switch.
+However, for inlining to actually occur, optimization must be enabled and, by default, inlining of subprograms across modules is not performed.
+If you want to additionally enable inlining of subprograms specified by pragma `Inline` across modules, you must also specify this switch.

-  In the absence of this switch, GNAT does not attempt inlining and does not need to access the bodies of subprograms for which `pragma Inline` is specified if they are not in the current unit.
+  In the absence of this switch, GNAT does not attempt inlining across modules and does not access the bodies of subprograms for which `pragma Inline` is specified if they are not in the current unit.

   You can optionally specify the inlining level: 1 for moderate inlining across modules, which is a good compromise between compilation times and performances